Compaq SLT

-Compaq SLT was a line of laptop computers made by Compaq.
-The SLT series was the successor to the Portable III and the predecessor to the more well known Compaq LTE.
+The SLT is a family of laptops released by Compaq Computer Corporation.
+The SLT was the first laptop ever released by Compaq, then primarily known as a maker of luggable and desktop computers.
+The SLT series was the successor to the Portable III and the predecessor to the more well-known LTE.

 Two models were produced in the SLT series.
 The first model, named SLT/286, released on October 17, 1988, is considered to be one of the most notable units in laptop history due to its battery life and superior performance compared to competing models.
 It is also notable for being Compaq’s first laptop computer.
-The SLT/286 had a 12 MHz Harris or Intel 80C286 processor (both brands were used throughout the SLT/286’s production) and a grayscale (up to 8 shades) backlit VGA LCD screen, the very first laptop with this feature.
+The SLT/286 had a 12 MHz Harris or Intel 80C286 processor (both brands were used throughout the SLT/286’s production) and a grayscale (up to 8 shades) backlit VGA LCD screen, the first laptop with this feature.
 The price started at $5,399 for the base-model.

 The second model, the SLT 386s/20, was released in 1990, and featured a 386SX 20 MHz CPU, versus the 286 12 MHz CPU of the SLT/286.
 It also came with 2 MB of RAM standard (expandable to 14 MB), compared to the 640 KB (expandable to 12.6 MB) the SLT/286 came with, and a 60 or 120 MB hard disk drive, rather than the 20 or 40 MB options the SLT/286 offered.

-Docking Station Capability
+Docking station

 The SLT line was marketed as a desktop replacement and had a matching docking station, which allowed two standard ISA boards to be used with the SLT.

 The docking station retailed for $999.